libresource/open-source-checklist/README.md

     - A: Yes, Django offers a robust authentication system with built-in support for user registration, login, and permissions management.
   - **Q: Is Django suitable for building real-time applications?**
     - A: While Django is primarily designed for request-response-based web applications, it can be extended with technologies like Django Channels for real-time features.

-## Availability of Documentation

-### Description:
-Ensuring that documentation is easily accessible is crucial for user onboarding and developer contributions.
-Providing clear links to documentation sources simplifies the learning process and encourages users to explore and understand your project.

-### Examples:
-- **Libresource:**
-  - **Documentation Hub:** Find all documentation resources on our [Documentation Hub](https://libresource.info/docs), including user guides, API references, and contributor guidelines.
-  - **In-App Help:** Access context-sensitive help directly from the Libresource application, guiding users on specific features and functionalities.
-- **TensorFlow:**
-  - **Official Documentation:** All official TensorFlow documentation is centralized on the [TensorFlow Documentation](https://www.tensorflow.org/guide) page, offering comprehensive guides and tutorials for users and developers.
-  - **Interactive Learning:** TensorFlow provides an [Interactive Learning](https://www.tensorflow.org/tutorials) section, allowing users to learn through hands-on coding exercises.
-- **Django:**
-  - **Documentation Landing Page:** The [Django Documentation](https://docs.djangoproject.com/en/stable/) landing page serves as the central hub for all Django-related documentation, providing users with a clear starting point.
-  - **API Reference:** Django's [API Reference](https://docs.djangoproject.com/en/stable/ref/) offers detailed information about the framework's classes, methods, and modules for developers.

-## Developer Documentation

-### Description:
-Developer documentation provides technical details, guidelines, and best practices for developers contributing to your open source project.
-It empowers new and experienced developers to understand the codebase, follow coding standards, and contribute effectively.

-### Examples:
-- **Libresource:**
-  - **Codebase Overview:** Our [Developer's Guide](https://libresource.info/docs/developers-guide) provides an overview of the codebase architecture, explaining key components and their interactions.
-  - **Coding Standards:** Read our [Coding Standards](https://libresource.info/docs/coding-standards) document for guidelines on code formatting, naming conventions, and best practices.
-  - **Contribution Workflow:** The [Contribution Workflow](https://libresource.info/docs/contribution-workflow) outlines the step-by-step process for submitting pull requests, code reviews, and project integration.
-- **TensorFlow:**
-  - **Source Code Structure:** TensorFlow's [Contributor Guide](https://www.tensorflow.org/community/contribute) offers insights into the project's source code structure, modules, and major components.
-  - **Code Reviews:** Learn about TensorFlow's code review process, including expectations and guidelines for submitting and reviewing code changes.
-  - **Testing Practices:** Understand TensorFlow's testing practices and how developers can write effective tests to maintain code quality.
-- **Django:**
-  - **Codebase Architecture:** Django's [Developer Overview](https://docs.djangoproject.com/en/stable/internals/) explains the project's architecture, including key components like models, views, and templates.
-  - **Contributor's Guide:** The [Contributor's Guide](https://docs.djangoproject.com/en/stable/internals/contributing/) outlines the steps for contributing code, reporting bugs, and engaging with the Django community.
-  - **Codebase Conventions:** Django follows specific coding conventions detailed in the [Coding Style](https://docs.djangoproject.com/en/stable/internals/contributing/writing-code/coding-style/) guide, ensuring consistency across the codebase.

 ## Examples Output and Screenshots